mitre-ace-direct/ace-direct/iam/README.md

     ampassword  amverifyarchive  ssoadm  verifyarchive
     ```

-1. *Modify* the `ssoadm` script to include the keystore information.
+1. **Edit** the `ssoadm` script to include the keystore information.
 This must match the `apache:keystore_path` and `apache:dest_keystore_pass` values in `/root/iam/config/config.json`.
-If you are using the default installation as specified above, simply **add** these two new `-D` lines just before the last `CommandManager` line of the script.
-If done correctly, the last three lines of `ssoadm` will be:
+If you are using the default installation as specified above, simply **add** the two new `-D` lines below just before the last `CommandManager` line of the script.
+If done correctly, the last three lines of `ssoadm` will look like this:

     ```bash
     -D"javax.net.ssl.trustStore="/root/iam/ssl/.keystore" \